ShivgunGaming/tap-protocol-documentation/README.md

 Because both BRC-20 and TAP tokens don't have a way to tell if a token is "cursed" or not, some systems need to check for negative numbers to separate cursed tokens from normal ones.

+# External:

+Before a certain date when they stop supporting "cursed" tokens, you can't use a dash at the beginning of the code for any function in their system.
+But once they stop supporting these cursed tokens, you can use dashes at the start of the codes for functions.

+If the system you're using can't handle cursed tokens, they need to add a check to make sure tokens that come from these cursed tokens (ones with a code that starts with a dash) are not included in their system.